inserp/nbp-archive/README.md

 2. List of rates for needed currency and dates range.
 Example: /wp-json/archive-bnp/v1/currencies-period/YYYY-MM-DD/YYYY-MM-DD/AAA
 Where: YYYY - year; MM-month; DD-day; AAA,BBB -  ISO 4217 currency code, for example - USD

+= Are any translation available for the plugin? = Plugin support 2 languages: English and Polish.

 = Which Gutenberg Blocks can I use after installation =
 1. Currency Chart - show rates for needed currency and dates range as a chart.
 If you want to have the last available date on the chart always then set Date end parameter far in the future.